AnalogFeelings/SammBot/README.md

 For Linux/macOS users, this [tiny script](https://gist.github.com/AestheticalZ/7969c2af2f87d606b3fd8b72cd8c6432) should make it easier for you.

 :warning: **The file config.json must be filled in manually!
-Run the bot, and it will create an empty config.json file for you.**
+Run the bot, and it will create a template config.json file for you.**

 :warning: **JetBrains Mono Regular is needed for the `viewhex` and `viewrgb` commands in the Utils module to work!**